ashadujjamanhiru/Office-License-Genuine-Issue/README.md

 # Step [3]: Open Your Office Word (Blank Document) Go to --> File --> Account --> Office Options --> Disable Updates

 # Very important last step [3]

+# If your any confusion please Download and check the support Document file